Is there any way to lessen the pain from blood glucose testing?

 There are some ways a patient can reduce the amount of pain from blood glucose testing:

 - Avoid testing at the pad of the fingertips, which is a more sensitive area.
 Instead, test on the side of the fingertips.

-devices can be adjusted to change the lancet puncture depth.
+- Many lancet devices can be adjusted to change the lancet puncture depth.
 The patient can adjust the setting to get the necessary amount of blood with the least pain.

 - Avoid testing over and over on the same fingertip.
 Rotate testing to allow the test sites to heal in between tests.

 - Lancets should always be changed between blood glucose tests.
 Reused lancets may become dull and therefore more painful to test with.